nazdridoy/ngpt/README.md

 # Read from stdin and use the content in your prompt
 echo "What is this text about?" | ngpt --stdin "Analyze the following text: {}"

+# Rewrite text to improve quality while preserving tone and meaning
+echo "your text" | ngpt --rewrite

+# Rewrite text from a command-line argument
+ngpt --rewrite "your text to rewrite"

+# Use interactive multiline editor to enter text to rewrite
+ngpt --rewrite

 # Display markdown responses with beautiful formatting
 ngpt --prettify "Explain markdown syntax with examples"